Knowledge Base

 Disallowable Expenses

-Which expenses are allowable
+What expenses are allowable?

 Expenses which incurred “wholly and exclusively” for the purposes of running the business are allowable for tax purposes, meaning that those costs must be incurred while performing the business.
 Also called business expenses, they are ‘allowable’ because the tax rules allow these particular costs to be deducted from trading income when calculating the business’ profits – on which Corporation tax has to be paid.

-Which expenses are treated as disallowable
+What expenses are treated as disallowable?

-A disallowed expense is an expense that is not deducted from a company’s profits, hence it will not reduce the amount of tax due, compared to the allowable expenses.
+A disallowed expense is an expense that is not deducted from a company’s profits, meaning it will not reduce the amount of tax due, compared to the allowable expenses.
 Therefore, disallowed expenses are not incurred wholly and exclusively for the purpose of trade.

 The most common disallowed expenses are: